geonetwork/geonetwork-microservices/modules/library/common-persistence/README.md

 ## Persistence

+The persistence module easily setup database connection and database model load into a service.

 The `common-persistence` module:
 * adds required dependencies to connect to the database
 * configure the database connection and model.